crosswalk-project/crosswalk-website/documentation/18-Screens.md

 The HTML and CSS for the game so far are naive, representing a first pass at a working layout.
 There is plenty of room for optimisation and improvement.

-## Setting it up for yourself
+### Running it yourself

-If you are interested in following along with the article, rather than just looking at screenshots, you can checkout the project and build an Android package for it as follows:
+If you are interested in following along with the article, rather than just looking at screenshots, you can checkout the project and build an Android package for it by following the steps below.

-The source code is available at ???

 1. Download the latest stable Crosswalk Android bundle: